cyrusinnovation/american_ebola_response/data_sources/README.md

 * Disconnect between authority figures and institutions and populace - examples in US, in Asia quote the NYTimes article, then show how this is not reflected by google search intensity.
 * Show huge spikes in interest in US correlated with ebola events, no noticable difference caused by policy events.

+Contrast searches for Ebola, Taylor Swift, Halloween.
+Need data for after Halloween to see how it falls off.

 When nurse Nina Pham was diagnosed with ebola in Dallas on ..., the response felt immediate and visceral.
 Viral internet stories vs viral disease.